2023 Eagle Advocacy Legislative Appreciation Reception

 2023 FGCU Legislative Internship Program

-With the continued support of President Martin, the Southwest Florida Legislative Delegation, and FGCU"s Student Government, six interns have been selected for the FGCU Legislative Internship Program for the Spring 2023 Semester.
+With the continued support of Former President Martin, the Southwest Florida Legislative Delegation, and FGCU"s Student Government, six interns have been selected for the FGCU Legislative Internship Program for the Spring 2023 Semester.

 Acceptance to our program is very competitive and these student demonstrate the core values necessary for student success and exemplify the FGCU Effect.
 They are excited to continue the proud tradition set forth by their predecessors as they represent Florida Gulf Coast University.